So you’re ready to start a podcast? You’re in the right place.

 Recommended Complimentary Services

 You really should have your own website.
 You want a place to send your listeners that you own.
-Some of the hosting companies will provide a basic free website, which is great when starting out, but if you want more flexibility and customization you’ll need to go with your own web host.
+Some of the podcast hosting companies will provide a basic free website, which is great when starting out, but if you want more flexibility and customization you’ll need to go with your own web host.

 I’m a big fan of WordPress (just use the PowerPress plugin to get your podcast feed set up).
 Here are my recommended web hosting companies:

 DreamHost is my “go to” for smaller (under 50K visits/month) sites.
 I use one of their VPS servers to host several websites and get great performance.